Meet the BookBitch™

 I am a voracious reader, usually reading two or more books at a time, and reading several books each week.
 I will read just about anything I can get my hands on, with the emphasis on fiction.
 I have a penchant for new authors, mostly because when I find an author I like, I tend to read everything they have ever written, which more or less forces me to find new authors.

 At one time crime fiction comprised probably three quarters of my reading time but with the state of the world today, I’ve been finding myself in need of some happy endings, so I’m reading tons of romance these days.
-I also read chick-lit (do they still call it that?,) contemporary fiction with a book club bent, literary fiction, women’s fiction, romance, biographies & memoirs, cookbooks & other books on food, various narrative nonfiction books, and an occasional work of horror, fantasy or sci-fi.
+I also read chick-lit (do they still call it that?,) contemporary fiction with a book club bent, literary fiction, women’s fiction, biographies & memoirs, cookbooks & other books on food, various narrative nonfiction books, and an occasional work of horror, fantasy or sci-fi.
 I generally avoid self help & metaphysical books; I am not interested in improving myself by reading the latest pop psychology (I am rather fond of who I am) or connecting with other worlds (I am content with this one.)

 My dream is to write a novel, to be published someday, but so far I am lacking what I call the 3 D’s…drive, determination and discipline.
 My goal is to be the Grandma Moses of writers.

 I am often asked how I determine which books I am going to read and review.
 I get most of the catalogs from the major publishers and request review copies of books I have an interest in reading.
 I read several review sources on a regular basis.
 I consider recommendations from friends, co-workers, authors whose works I’ve read and enjoyed, and various pundits of the publishing industry.
 It would be a dream come true if I could read every book that appeals to me, but unfortunately with my schedule I am forced to be very, very selective, which means I rarely review an unsolicited book.
-For more details on submitting a book for review, please see the Review Policy page.
+For more details on submitting a book for review, please see the Review Policy below.

 I am happy, honest, intelligent, intuitive, funny and fun.
 I am the eternal optimist; my glass is always half full, my clouds all have silver linings and when life gives me lemons, I make kick ass lemonade – no wait, I make limoncello (ask me for my recipe!)
 I am sorry to say I can also be impatient, opinionated, stubborn and generally too blunt for my own good.
+But I’m working on it.

 I have no corporate sponsors, so I feel free to like or dislike books regardless of publisher or author and I can happily praise or bash anyone or anything I like without fear of repercussion or reprisal, or having anyone wonder where my interests lie.